blazeshomida/twilightcss/packages/twilightcss/README.md

 const { twilightColors, twilightExtends, twilightPlugin } = createTwilight(
   primitives,
+  {
+    type: "tailwindcss", // Can be either 'tailwindcss' | 'shadcn'; default: 'tailwindcss'
-  [lightTheme, darkTheme] // An array of themes you want to generate );
+    themes: [lightTheme, darkTheme], // An array of themes you want to generate }
+);

 export default {